All Episodes

 One of the first such efforts in the country, the measure would add familial status to the categories of discrimination banned by the state's Fair Employment and Housing Act.

-Now that law already protects workers from discrimination based on factors like disabilities, national origin, marital status, age, and sexual orientation.
+Now, that law already protects workers from discrimination based on factors like disabilities, national origin, marital status, age, and sexual orientation.

-Uh, in one evaluation, a chief had written, I encourage Derek to continue to explore alternative methods of providing child care so that he can work as much as possible with his assigned crew.
+In one evaluation, a chief had written, I encourage Derek to continue to explore alternative methods of providing child care so that he can work as much as possible with his assigned crew.

-He won $25,000 from a jury, but an appeals court threw it out, ruling that California law didn't bar employers from taking personal duties into account.
+He won $75,000 from a jury, but an appeals court threw it out, ruling that California law didn't bar employers from taking personal duties into account.

-So uh you can't deny promotion or raises based on a worker's family responsibilities that affect their work.
+So you can't deny promotion or raises based on a worker's family responsibilities that affect their work.

 Hello, France.

-They tried this in France, this didn't work.
+They tried this in France.

-Uh yeah, you ought to go talk to employers about this.
+You ought to go talk to employers about this.

 I know most people hate the boss.

-It's a natural phenomena of human nature.
+It's a natural phenomenon of human nature.

 Your work has to be done.